 #5: Color is Making a Comeback

-2019 will be the year of experimental colors and color palettes in apps and websites.
+Experimental colors and color palettes in apps and websites are a big trend.
 This doesn’t mean you can throw a bunch of bright colors together and expect it to work, though.
-Picking colors have a psychological component to it.
+Picking colors have a psychological component to them.
 If you’re selling spa services, opt for calming colors like muted blues and purples to communicate a relaxing atmosphere through your app.
 If you’re selling party products or services, feel free to get fun with the color scheme since you’re selling fun.
 Try using online color palette generators, which will provide you with a few different color combinations that work well together, to help come up with your app’s new aesthetically pleasing color combination.

 You may be wondering why you need even to consider implementing these hot trends into your app.
 As previously alluded to, the consumer is changing.
 They’re more conscious of brand design, and they want their experience to be as comfortable as possible.
 Sometimes, this means that even if you have the superior app, product or service, if they can't find it within mere minutes, they're going to kick you to the curb and find an inferior app, product, or service that gives them what they want quickly.